philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

 The anticipated use cases include:

  - Data being delivered annotated with its offset as it is received.
- - Data being delivered after a deadline, e.g. with an annotated list of holes and byte ranges of lost data filled with zeros.
+ - Data being delivered after a deadline, e.g., with an annotated list of holes and byte ranges of lost data filled with zeros.

 Prioritization of Unreliable Streams